reagent-project/reagent-template/README.md

 ### Development mode

-To run the development server, run
+To run the Figwheel development server, run

 ```
 lein do clean, figwheel